recodehive/machine-learning-repos/NLP projects/README.md

 Multinomial Naive Bayes is a popular algorithm for text classification tasks.
 It’s based on Bayes' Theorem.
 - How it works: MultinomialNB assumes that features (words) are conditionally independent given the class and calculates the probability of a product belonging to a specific category.

 **b.
-Support Vector Classifier (SVC)**
+Support Vector Machine (SVM)**

-Support Vector Classifier (SVC) is a supervised learning algorithm used for classification tasks.
+Support Vector Machine (SVM) is a supervised learning algorithm used for classification tasks.
 It aims to find the best hyperplane that separates different classes in the feature space.
- - How it works: SVC tries to maximize the margin between different classes by finding the hyperplane that best separates the data points.
+ - How it works: SVM tries to maximize the margin between different classes by finding the hyperplane that best separates the data points.
 In the case of text, the features are usually word embeddings or TF-IDF vectors.

 **c.
 Random Forest Classifier**